written by Kathleen Clardy for Joint BME Communications

 Existing monitoring is typically done by multiple medical devices that were not originally designed to monitor tracheotomy pediatric patients, such as continuous positive airway pressure (CPAP) machines and pulse rate monitors.
 The team investigated the best approach to create a monitor to meet these needs by “creating surveys, researching forum pages, meeting with pediatric ENT surgeons and speaking to many of the parents to ask them all about their at-home care experience.”

 After their research, Trachmasters Solutions developed a design that includes a monitor with sensors that take multiple biometric readings such as heart rate, the electrical activity of skeletal muscles and sweat gland activity in response to emotional distress.
 “The most challenging part was creating a working prototype.
 We spent countless hours in a basement and the senior design lab perfecting our device design and forming a working prototype,” said Devarasetty.
 “We were lucky that our team had representation from all the concentrations of BME as each of us contributed an area of expertise in developing the idea.”

-Since graduation, two of the team members are working within the biomedical engineering industry, one is working in medical research and two others are graduating from medical school this year.
-“We have been meeting with some key industry contacts regarding our device and we hope to continue to innovate more in the future.”
+Since graduation, two of the team members have been working within the biomedical engineering industry, one is working in medical research, and two others are graduating from medical school this year.
+“We have been meeting with some key industry contacts regarding our device, and we hope to continue to innovate more in the future.”

 A link to Trachmasters Solutions’ patent can be found here.